h2oai/h2o-2/h2o-docs/source/datascience/deeplearning.rst

     values is fine for many problems, but best results on complex datasets are often only attainable via expert mode options.

+**Autoencoder**

+    Enable deep auto encoders.
+For more information, refer to `the Deep Learning booklet <https://leanpub.com/deeplearning/read#Autoencoder>`_.

+**Use all factor levels**

+    Use all factor levels of categorical variables.
+Otherwise, the first factor level is omitted (without loss of accuracy).
+Useful for variable importances and auto-enabled for autoencoder.

 **Activation**

     The activation function (non-linearity) to be used the neurons in the